UBC-MDS/DSCI-532_2024_19_food-price-tracker/reports/m3-reflection.md

 ## 4. Inspiration from Peers (Challenging)

 Inspired by other groups, we've enhanced the aesthetics of our dashboard.
 The dashboards of Groups 22, 20, and 16 are neat and user-friendly, and from them, we learned to make the header more prominent, organize components more neatly using cards, and make the overall color scheme more thematic.
+Finally, we began to implement the geo-chart view as many of our peers had success in it's ease of use and accessibility.
+While the chart is not fully implemented yet, the app framework to switch views and a placeholder chart is present.